THEORETICAL FOUNDATIONS IN MANAGEMENT EDUCATION - 2021/2

 - Gain knowledge of a variety of theoretical learning and teaching approaches used in management education

-- Improve reflective and prospective thinking skills based on coaching consultations
+- Improve reflective and prospective thinking and feedback skills

 |001||Critically evaluate the use and practicality of specific theoretical learning and teaching approaches in management education||CKPT|